ishaangautam-25/outside-sensor-node-for-polyhouse/README.md

-# Sensor Node for Polyhouse Monitoring and Control
+# Sensor Node for monitoring the outside environment of polyhouse

 This project involves creating a **sensor node outside a polyhouse** to monitor and compare environmental parameters outside and inside the polyhouse for optimal climate control in controlled climate agriculture.
 The system ensures efficient data collection, transmission, and real-time environment regulation using multiple sensors and a NodeMCU microcontroller.